 Whether you were pulled over while cruising down Route 66 or issued a citation for barreling down a backroad near Santa Fe, dealing with a New Mexico speeding ticket probably isn't your idea of a great time.
 That's for a good reason.
 Not only can a speeding ticket in New Mexico put a severe dent in your wallet, but you'll also be assessed points that could result in a license suspension or worse.

-So, what penalties are you facing if you're issued a speeding ticket in New Mexico?.
+So, what determines the penalties you're facing if you're issued a speeding ticket in New Mexico?.
 Let's take a look:

 NEW MEXICO SPEEDING TICKET COST TABLE

 |11 - 15 m.p.h.||$30||3|

 |16 - 20 m.p.h.||$65||3|

 |21 - 25 m.p.h.||$100||4|